 OTA Application Information

-Application for Fall 2015 – Applications will be accepted from January 1, 2015 through March 1, 2015.
+Application for Fall 2016 – Applications will be accepted from January 1, 2016 through March 1, 2016.
 Students MUST apply/reapply every year.
-There is not waiting list for the OTA Program.
+There is no waiting list for the OTA Program.
 The instructions to the program application will be available on this webpage starting in December 2016.

 The Occupational Therapy Assistant Program at the State College of Florida is a limited enrollment program.
 Applicants MUST have the prerequisite courses completed with a grade of “C” or better at the time of application to be considered for admission.

 BSC 2085C – Anatomy & Physiology I (with laboratory component)